Labor unions in the United States: Labor unions in the 21st century

-Today most labor unions (or trade unions) in the United States are members of one of two larger umbrella organizations: the American Federation of Labor–Congress of Industrial Organizations (AFL–CIO) or the Strategic Organizing Center (SOC), which split from the AFL–CIO in 2005–2006.
+Most labor unions in the United States are members of one of two larger umbrella organizations: the American Federation of Labor–Congress of Industrial Organizations (AFL–CIO) or the Strategic Organizing Center (SOC), which split from the AFL–CIO in 2005–2006.
 Both organizations advocate policies and legislation favorable to workers in the United States and Canada, and take an active role in politics favoring the Democratic party but not exclusively so.
 The AFL–CIO is especially concerned with global trade and economic issues.

 Private sector unions are regulated by the National Labor Relations Act (NLRA), passed in 1935 and amended since then.
 The law is overseen by the National Labor Relations Board (NLRB), an independent federal agency.
 Public sector unions are regulated partly by federal and partly by state laws.
 In general they have shown robust growth rates, because wages and working conditions are set through negotiations with elected local and state officials.

 To join a traditional labor union, workers must either be given voluntary recognition from their employer or have a majority of workers in a bargaining unit vote for union representation.
 In either case, the government must then certify the newly formed union.
 Other forms of unionism include minority unionism, solidarity unionism, and the practices of organizations such as the Industrial Workers of the World, which do not always follow traditional organizational models.

 Public sector worker unions are governed by labor laws and labor boards in each of the 50 states.
 Northern states typically model their laws and boards after the NLRA and the NLRB.
 In other states, public workers have no right to establish a union as a legal entity.
 (About 40% of public employees in the USA do not have the right to organize a legally established union.)

 A review conducted by the federal government on pay scale shows that employees in a labor union earn up to 33% more income than their nonunion counterparts, as well as having more job security, and safer and higher-quality work conditions.
 The median weekly income for union workers was $973 in 2014, compared with $763 for nonunion workers.

 New media organizations and later traditional newspapers led a wave of unionization since 2015, spurred by losses during the Great Recession and start-up layoffs.
 NewsGuild and Writers Guild of America won many of these efforts, including 5,000 journalists across 90 organizations.